tommie/tommie.github.io/_drafts/2021-09-04-docker-and-ufw.md

     User-UFW || Docker || UFW -> ACCEPT

-Arguably, we don't want UFW to handle Docker-originating traffic, but that's a matter of preference.
+Arguably, we don't want UFW to handle Docker-internal traffic, but that's a matter of preference.

 ### p1ngouin